Tron: Legacy: Box office

 Leading up to the release, various commercial analysts predicted that Tron: Legacy would gross $40–$50 million during its opening weekend, a figure that Los Angeles Times commentator Ben Fritz wrote would be "solid but not spectacular."
 Although the studio hoped to attract a broad audience, the film primarily appealed to men: "Women appear to be more hesitant about the science-fiction sequel," wrote Fritz.
 Jay Fernandez of The Hollywood Reporter felt that the disproportionate audience would be problematic for the film's long term box office prospects.
-Writing for Box Office Mojo, Brandon Gray attributed pre-release hype to "unwarranted blockbuster expectations from fanboys," given the original Tron was considered a box office success when it was released, and the film's cult fandom "amounted to a niche."
+Writing for Box Office Mojo, Brandon Gray attributed pre-release hype to "unwarranted blockbuster expectations from fanboys," given the original Tron was considered "one of Disney's great follies of the 1980" and the film's cult fandom "amounted to a niche."

 In North America, the film earned $43.6 million during the course of its opening weekend.
-On its opening day, it grossed $17.6 million, including $3.6 million during midnight showings from 2,000 theaters, 29% of which were IMAX screenings, and went on to claim the top spot for the weekend, ahead of Yogi Bear and How Do You Know.
+On its opening day, it grossed $17.6 million, including $3.6 million during midnight showings from 2,000 theaters, 29% of which were IMAX screenings, and went on to claim the top spot for the weekend, ahead of Yogi Bear and How Do You Know, making $44 million.
 Tron: Legacy grossed roughly $68 million during its first week, and surpassed $100 million on its 12th day in release.

 Outside North America, Tron: Legacy grossed $23 million on its opening weekend, averaging $6,000 per theater.
 According to Disney, 65% of foreign grosses originated from five key markets; Japan, Australia, Brazil, United Kingdom, and Spain.
 The film performed the best in Japan, where it took $4.7M from 350 theaters.
 Australia ($3.4M), the United Kingdom ($3.2M), Brazil ($1.9M), and Spain ($1.9M).
 By the following week, Tron: Legacy obtained $65.5 million from foreign markets, bringing total grosses to $153.8 million.
-At the end of its theatrical run, Tron: Legacy had grossed $400.1 million; $172.1 million in North America, and $228 million in other countries.
+At the end of its theatrical run, Tron: Legacy had grossed $409.9 million; $172.1 million in North America, and $237.8 million in other countries.